 Mitigation Responsible Time Monitoring

 Measure Party Frame Party

-Unified Sch archaeolog activities th archaeolog Professiona 44738-39). archaeolog monitoring 15064.5, sp monitoring. construction paleontolog soils.
-The a authority to of the site of archaeolog be recovered CEQA.
-All r beginning of ground disturbances, Torrance nool District shall retain a qualified ist/paleontologist to monitor all ground-disturbing at occur five feet below ground surface.
-The ist shall meet the Secretary of the Interior's al Qualifications Standards (48 Federal Register Before ground-disturbing activities begin, the ist/paleontologist shall prepare an archaeological plan, consistent with CEQA Guidelines section becifying the frequency, duration, and methods of The archaeologist/paleontologist shall train n workers regarding types of archaeological and gical resources that could be identified in site archaeologist/paleontologist shall have the stop grading or construction work within 25 feet of any discovery of potential historical, ical, or paleontological resources until a find can ed and the significance of the find identified per resources recovered shall be curated at the the Natural History Museum of Los Angeles Torrance Unified School District Qualified archaeologist/paleontologi st Prior to the beginning of ground disturbances Torrance Unified School District
+CUL-1 Prior to the beginning of ground disturbances, Torrance Unified School District shall retain a qualified archaeologist/paleontologist to monitor all ground-disturbing activities that occur five feet below ground surface.
+The archaeologist shall meet the Secretary of the Interior's Professional Qualifications Standards (48 Federal Register 44738-39).
+Before ground-disturbing activities begin, the archaeologist/paleontologist shall prepare an archaeological monitoring plan, consistent with CEQA Guidelines section 15064.5, specifying the frequency, duration, and methods of monitoring.
+The archaeologist/paleontologist shall train construction workers regarding types of archaeological and paleontological resources that could be identified in site soils.
+The archaeologist/paleontologist shall have the authority to stop grading or construction work within 25 feet of the site of any discovery of potential historical, archaeological, or paleontological resources until a find can be recovered and the significance of the find identified per CEQA.
+All resources recovered shall be curated at the facilities of the Natural History Museum of Los Angeles County.
+Torrance Unified School District Qualified archaeologist/paleontologi st Prior to the beginning of ground disturbances Torrance Unified School District